sFractal-Podii/open-c2-producer/README.md

 ## Expected results

-At this point, the selected broker is initiated which connects to the client device.
-The command selected in step 3 is executed, which turns the LED on/off.
-Head over to TwinklyMaha to see your changes.
+At this point, the TwinklyMaha is connected to the broker and it's subscribed to the topic published by Openc2test.
+You can just head over to TwinklyMaha to see your changes..

 ![UI screenshot](docs/Screenshot%20from%20TwinklyMaha.png)